built-on-openfin/workspace-starter/how-to/common/README.md

 This folder supports building content written in TypeScript but the majority of the examples are vanilla html, js and css to keep things simple and easy to tweak and refresh.

+## Purpose Of The Common Folder

+The purpose of this folder is to provide common content and scripts to the other how-to folders.
+You can build it (although running npm run setup from a how-to will also build this directory) but it doesn't support npm start or npm run client directly (this should be run from one of the other how-to folders).

 ## Getting Started

 1. Run setup.
 Note that these examples assume you are in the common sub-directory.